 Take, for example, Bach’s complete organ works, which you can download at no cost from Block M Records.
 Performing them all, we have University of Michigan’s Dr. James Kibbie — “on original baroque organs in Germany,” no less.

-They’ve organized the collections, released under a Creative Commons license, into a complete catalog (that you can also search)—with downloadable groups (from trio sonatas [.zip file] and concerti [.zip file] to the Schübler Chorales [.zip file] and the Orgelbüchlein [.zip file]), as well as a list of evergreen familiar masterworks (such as the Toccata and Fugue in D Minor [.zip file] and the Passacaglia in C Minor).
+They’ve organized the collections, released under a Creative Commons license, into a complete catalog (that you can also search)—with downloadable groups (from trio sonatas and concerti to the Schübler Chorales and the Orgelbüchlein), as well as a list of evergreen familiar masterworks (such as the Toccata and Fugue in D Minor and the Passacaglia in C Minor).
 They’ve made it easy to access and enjoy an important part of Bach’s wide, hugely influential, and endlessly enduring body of work.
 The question of whether life is ultimately good you’ll have to settle for yourself, but you can easily start gathering the evidence right here.

 Colin Marshall writes on cities, language, Asia, and men’s style.
 He’s at work on a book about Los Angeles, A Los Angeles Primer, and the video series The City in Cinema.
 Follow him on Twitter at @colinmarshall or on Facebook.